HarshaVardhan8099/Prediction-Powered-Inference/README.md

 ### ✅ Summary
 By incorporating predictions from the large, inexpensive dataset, **Prediction-Powered Inference (PPI)** achieves the same level of statistical confidence with fewer labeled data points than the Classical method.
 This makes PPI a more **efficient** and **cost-effective** approach for monitoring Amazon deforestation.

+# Limitations of Prediction-Powered Inference (PPI)

+1. **Dependence on Model Accuracy**
+   - PPI relies heavily on the predictive model used to augment inference.
+   - If the model is poorly calibrated or biased, the inference results can be misleading.

+2. **Assumption of Exchangeability**
+   - PPI often assumes that labeled and unlabeled data come from the same distribution.
+   - Violations (e.g., domain shift) can reduce validity.

+3. **Label Scarcity Issues**
+   - While PPI is designed for limited labeled data, having too few labels can lead to unstable corrections and wide confidence intervals.

+4. **Complex Error Propagation**
+   - Errors in model predictions propagate through the inference process, making interpretation more challenging.

+5. **Computational Complexity**
+   - Requires both fitting a predictive model and performing statistical corrections, which may be computationally intensive on large datasets.

+6. **Sensitivity to Model Misspecification**
+   - If the predictive model fails to capture important relationships, the efficiency gains of PPI diminish significantly.

+7. **Limited Applicability**
+   - Best suited for supervised learning contexts with a mix of labeled and unlabeled data.
+   - Not always generalizable to unsupervised or reinforcement learning settings.

+8. **Interpretability Challenges**
+   - The statistical corrections can make inference results harder to explain to non-technical stakeholders.